benjaminion/upgrading-ethereum-book/src/book.md

 The detailed specification of the cryptographic functions underlying Ethereum&nbsp;2.0's BLS signing scheme is delegated to the draft IETF standard as described in the spec.
 This includes specifying the elliptic curve BLS12-381 as our domain of choice.

 Our intention in conforming to the in-progress standard is to provide for maximal interoperability with other chains, applications, and cryptographic libraries.
 Ethereum Foundation researchers and Eth2 developers had input to the [development](https://github.com/cfrg/draft-irtf-cfrg-bls-signature) of the standard.
 Nevertheless, there were some challenges involved in trying to keep up as the standard evolved.
 For example, the [Hashing to Elliptic Curves](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-09) standard was still changing [rather late](https://hackmd.io/@benjaminion/BkdbG45II#Multiclient-testnet-discussion) in the beacon chain testing phase.
 In the end, everything worked out fine.

+The following two functions are described in the separate [BLS Extensions](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/altair/bls.md) document, but included here for convenience.

 #### `eth_aggregate_pubkeys`